thinkingmachines/WazeCCPProcessor/GCP/README.md

     Cloud Functions Developer
     Project Owner (we will remove this role later)

-3. Create a key and note its location for later account.json
+3. Create a key and note its location for later.

 click done to finish the service account creation dialog